 Week 6 of lock down:

-some people are getting restless, but the majority of us are still staying busy, trying to avoid this virus, even though we are now entering the May long weekend.
+Some people are getting restlss, but the majority of us are still staying busy, trying to avoid this virus, even though we are now entering the May long weekend.

 The most heartbreaking outcome of this so far, is all the totally innocent older people in nursing homes, which have basically become extremely expensive death centres.